Spring Festivals for Families in Charlotte

 An amazing two-day celebration of music, camping, the outdoors, and North Carolina’s craft beer.
 With an upbeat atmosphere and family-friendly culture, the NCBMF is great music festival and is fun for all ages.
 Historic Rural Hill, 4431 Neck Road, Huntersville.
 11am-10pm. $8-$50.

 This festival promotes the visual and performing arts, and features musical entertainment, food vendors, a juried art show, and a children’s area.
 Historic Downtown Concord, 65 Union Street S., Concord.
 10am-4pm.
 Free.

-Celebrate Memorial Day weekend and the founding of the town of Mint Hill with carnival rides, games, boardwalk-style food, and arts and crafts vendors, as well as live entertainment, an all-American parade and fireworks.
+Celebrate Memorial Day weekend and the founding of the town of Mint Hill with carnival rides, games, boardwalk-style food, and arts and crafts vendors, as well as live entertainment, a parade and fireworks.
 Mint Hill Veterans Memorial Park, 8850 Fairview Road, Mint Hill.
 Friday, 4-11pm; Sat., 11am-11pm; Sunday, noon-6pm.
-Free.
+Free; costs for some activities.
 704-545-2335.

 Photo courtesy of Mint Hill Madness